xregistry/spec/core/spec.md

   attribute can be used to access the "latest" Version

 All other attributes, including extensions, are associated with the Versions.

-Additionally, when serialized in an HTTP response the Resource MAY include an `Content-Location` HTTP header, and if present it MUST contain the same value as the `latestVersionUrl` attribute.

 Unlike Groups, Resources are typically defined by domain-specific data and as such the Registry defined attributes are not present in the Resources